Duloxetine: History

-In 2001, Lilly filed a New Drug Application (NDA) for duloxetine with the US Food and Drug Administration.
+In 2001, Lilly filed a New Drug Application (NDA) for duloxetine with the US Food and Drug Administration (FDA).
 In 2003, however, the FDA "recommended this application as not approvable from the manufacturing and control standpoint" because of "significant cGMP (current Good Manufacturing Practice) violations at the finished product manufacturing facility" of Eli Lilly in Indianapolis.
 Additionally, "potential liver toxicity" and QTc interval prolongation appeared as a concern.
 The FDA experts concluded that "duloxetine can cause hepatotoxicity in the form of transaminase elevations.
 It may also be a factor in causing more severe liver injury, but there are no cases in the NDA database that clearly demonstrate this.
 Use of duloxetine in the presence of ethanol may potentiate the deleterious effect of ethanol on the liver."
 The FDA also recommended "routine blood pressure monitoring", since there was a dose-dependent increase in elevated blood pressure readings, including at the new highest recommended dose of 120 mg "where 24% of patients had one or more [elevated] blood pressure readings of 140/90 vs. 9% of placebo patients."

 After the manufacturing issues were resolved, the liver toxicity warning included in the prescribing information, and the follow-up studies showed that duloxetine does not cause QTc interval prolongation, duloxetine was approved by the FDA for depression and diabetic neuropathy in 2004.
 In 2007, Health Canada approved duloxetine for the treatment of depression and diabetic peripheral neuropathic pain.

 Duloxetine was approved for use of stress urinary incontinence (SUI) in the EU in 2004.
 In 2005, Lilly withdrew the duloxetine application for stress urinary incontinence (SUI) in the US, stating that discussions with the FDA indicated "the agency is not prepared at this time to grant approval ... based on the data package submitted."
-A year later Lilly abandoned the pursuit of this indication in the US market.
+A year later, Lilly abandoned the pursuit of this indication in the US market.

 The FDA approved duloxetine for the treatment of generalized anxiety disorder in February 2007.

 Cymbalta generated sales of nearly in 2012, with $4 billion of that in the US, but its patent protection terminated 1 January 2014.
-Lilly received a six-month extension beyond 30 June 2013, after testing for the treatment of depression in adolescents, which may produce in added sales.
+Lilly received a six-month extension beyond 30 June 2013, after testing for the treatment of depression in adolescents, which may produce $1.5 billion in added sales.

 The first generic duloxetine was marketed by an Indian pharmaceutical company Dr. Reddy's Laboratories.

+On June 15, 2026, the United States Food & Drug Administration announced that New Jersey-based Breckenridge Pharmaceutical, Inc. is recalling 14,729 bottles of duloxetine delayed-release capsules in 30-milligram doses, contained in 1,000-count bottles, after detecting the presence of the carcinogenic substance nitrosamine.